 - Add ons - Add more texture to the salad by experimenting with other flavors such as diced bell peppers (red are delicious!), corn (canned or thawed to room temp), thinly grated or julienned carrot, green peas, small diced or thin apple slices, red onion slices.

-- Meal prep – best to be eaten in the first 24 hours but it’s easily adaptable for meal prep.
+- Meal prep - best to be eaten in the first 24 hours but it's easily adaptable for meal prep.
 Slice the cucumber, shred the cabbage, cut the dill and keep separately in an airtight container for up to 1-2 days.
 (Ideally, you’ll want to place a moist paper towel on top of each ingredient before closing the storage container, it helps the greens to remain fresh.)
 When ready to serve, drizzle with olive oil, season and mix to combine.
-Salad is ready for serving.
+The salad is ready for serving.

 Serving suggestions and Storing